bechirtouhami/sitepress-multilingual-cms/readme.txt

 That's right.
 WPML is a commercial plugin (still GPL).
 We make our living doing translation through it.
 If you want to support us, just spread the word.

+== Screenshots ==

+You can find screen shots of WPML in our [press kit](http://wpml.org/home/press-kit/).

 == Changelog ==

+= 1.2.1 =
+* Allows specifying the locale for the default language.
+* Added a theme integration file - docs/theme-integration/wpml-integration.php.
+* Added an input for affiliate ID for themes.
+* Simplified the setup for [content translation](http://wpml.org/wordpress-translation/content-translation/).

 = 1.2.0 =
 * Adds theme localization.